oroinc/documentation/backend/entities/data-grids/index.rst

     {% set gridName = 'acme-tasks-grid' %}
     {% set pageTitle = 'Task' %}

-You simply need to configure the name of your datagrid and the title you wish to be displayed.
-Everything else is handled by the base template from the OroUIBundle.
+Configure the name of your datagrid and the title you wish to be displayed.
+The base template from the OroUIBundle handles everything else.

 .. _cookbook-entities-grid-navigation: